CSC3170-2022Fall/project-hope/report.md

 We constructed a right-plant-led pyramid-structured database.
 We note the importance of operational data from which we can infer the state of machines and operations.
 We capture correlations between chips, operations, and machines.
 We will create queries and modify paths from this connection.
 At the same time, we will link the order determined according to the status of the part to the customer.

-In particular, we connect the database and the webpage together through phpstudy.
+In particular, we connect the database and the webpage through phpstudy.

 ### Functions
 #### Login interface: